JorgeMartinezPizarro/brain/README.md

 - Discuss using Signal and Bridges to matrix or try out Element.
 - Discuss if lnd is good enough or we need other implementations.
-- Discuss how we can get meaning from the Paythering exammple in INFO.md
+- Discuss how we can get meaning from the Paythering example (see INFO.md)